Max Brödel

 Max Brödel (June 8, 1870 – October 26, 1941) was a medical illustrator.
-Born in Leipzig, Germany, he began his artistic career after graduating from the Leipzig Academy of Fine Arts, working for Dr. Carl Ludwig.
+Born in Leipzig, Germany, he began his artistic career after graduating from the Leipzig Academy of Fine Arts, working for Carl Ludwig.
 Under Ludwig's instruction, Brödel gained a basic knowledge of medicine and became recognized for his detailed medical illustrations.
 In the late 1890s, he was brought to the Johns Hopkins School of Medicine in Baltimore to illustrate for Harvey Cushing, William Halsted, Howard Kelly, and other notable clinicians.
 In addition to being a prolific medical illustrator, he developed new artistic techniques such as the carbon dust technique that helped the advancement of the quality and accuracy of medical illustrations for physicians.
 In 1911, he presided over the creation of the first Department of Art as Applied to Medicine; located at the Johns Hopkins School of Medicine, it continues to train medical illustrators to this day.
 His graduates spread out across the world, and have founded a number of other academic programs.

 Biography

 Early life and education

-Max Brödel was born on June 8, 1870 in Leipzig, Germany, to Louis Brödel and Henrietta Frenzel Brödel.
+Max Brödel was born on June 8, 1870, in Leipzig, Germany, to Louis Brödel and Henrietta Frenzel Brödel.
 From the early age of 6, he took piano lessons and by 12, he was playing Beethoven.
 Not only was he musically inclined, he was also artistically inclined.
 At age 15, Brödel began to develop his artistic abilities at the Leipzig Academy of Fine Arts in a program for painting and drawing, where he learned artistic techniques reflecting the 19th-century arts education with an emphasis on the development of fine, precise drawings This meticulous attention to detail and accuracy was one of the skills that Brödel was later praised for in his medical illustrations.
 Over the summers, he put his artistic skills to use with part-time jobs drawing landscapes and figures.
 When Brödel was 18, Carl Ludwig, a famous physiologist of the 19th century, hired Brödel to draw a 150x magnified cortex of the brain.
 This was his first experience with medical illustrations, which he would make his lifelong career.